-Through its work, UER has developed an important understanding of racism and the relationships between racism and other oppressions.
-This understanding includes how racism and other oppressions are inflicted upon people, how they damage people, how this damage is passed from generation to generation, how people can resist such damage, and how people can recover from it.
-Our understanding is that racism is unintentionally internalized by those who have been targeted (Africans or African descendants, Indigenous people, Asians or Asian descendants, Pacific Islanders, Latinos/Latinas, Chicanos/Chicanas, Mestizos/Mestizas, Arabs or Arab descendants-people of color), making that group's work to end racism more difficult.
-UER has also developed an understanding of the effects of racism on people conditioned to act as agents of racism (people of European heritage white people) and how racist attitudes are installed on them and persist.
+Through its work, UER has been part of a movement to develop an understanding of racism and the relationships between racism and other oppressions.
+This understanding includes how racism and other oppressions are inflicted upon people, how oppressions damage people, how this damage is passed from generation to generation, how people can resist such damage, and how people can recover from it.
+One key understanding is that racism can be unintentionally internalized by those who have been targeted.
+That internalized oppression can operate within the targeted group, making that group's work to end racism more difficult.
+UER continues to develop an understanding of the effects of racism on members of oppressor groups and how racist attitudes are installed on and persist in them.